CFRU-FM: History

 Radio at the University of Guelph has a long history dating back to 1939 when there was a credit course in radio broadcasting offered by the Ontario Agricultural College.
 Radio curriculum was taught at the University of Guelph until the late 1950s.

 Throughout the late 1950s and early 1960s various colleges at the University of Guelph produced a half-hour radio program for CJOY in a sound booth in the Massey Hall drama practice theatre.

 In 1965, broadcast executive Frank Ryan, a former member of the university's Board of Governors, bequeathed the university $25,000 in his will to launch its own radio station.

-In 1969 Room 102 of the Physical Sciences Building became a radio studio as Radio Gryphon began regular programming to cafeterias and student lounges through a closed circuit system.
+In 1969, Room 102 of the Physical Sciences Building became a radio studio as Radio Gryphon began regular programming to cafeterias and student lounges through a closed circuit system.
 CJOY programming discontinued.

-In September 1970 Radio Gryphon experimented with on-campus AM broadcasting and Radio Gryphon was added to Guelph cable FM system (105.7 FM).
+In September 1970, Radio Gryphon experimented with on-campus AM broadcasting and Radio Gryphon was added to Guelph cable FM system (105.7 FM).
 In November 1970 the Department of Communications shut down Radio Gryphon for operating a radio broadcasting station without a licence.

-In 1973 CFRU was awarded an AM licence to broadcast on campus.
+In 1973, CFRU was awarded an AM licence to broadcast on campus at 820 kHz.
 In 1974 CFRU moved into new studios in the University Centre.
 CFRU was the first group to move into the new University Centre.

 It moved to its current FM frequency in 1980, broadcasting a 50 watt signal until 1991.
 In that year, the station expanded its signal to 250 watts, enabling it to reach the Kitchener-Waterloo region.
 In 2005 CFRU celebrated 25 years as an FM broadcaster in Canada with a series of concerts and community events.

 On April 24, 2008 CFRU began broadcasting in a newly revamped on-air studio, updating the technological operations of the station to provide better and smoother programming.